 H. For out of state operators, the number of Idaho counties (44 total) is the multiplier.

 I. For Rovers in Idaho, scores are accumulated by county.
-You may work the same station from two counties for QSO points.
+You may work the same station from as many counties your in, for QSO points.

 J. Repeaters are not to be used.

-A. Certificates will be awarded to top scorers in each Operator/Power/Mode category from each Idaho county, State,
+A. Certificates will be awarded (via email) to top scorers in each Operator/Power/Mode category from each Idaho county, State,

 and DXCC country.
 An additional certificate will be issued for the top In-State and Out-Of-State Mobile/Rover.

 B. Special awards may be awarded at the discretion of the Idaho QSO Party Contest Committee.